 The Docklands History Group hosts a conference each year at the Museum of London Docklands in the West India Docks..

-The conference for 2017 will be: Thames River Crossings and will take place in May.
+The conference for 2017 will be: Thames River Crossings and will take place on 13th May.

 For further details of this and previous and future conferences please Click Hereto go to Conference Page.